NavarasP/Python_Music_Discord_BOT/README.md

 ## Commands
 List all the available commands that users can use with your bot.
 For each command, provide a brief description of what it does and how to use it.

-@yourbot join: Join the voice channel.
+@join: Join the voice channel.
-@yourbot add <search query>: Add a song to the queue.
+@add <search query>: Add a song to the queue.
-@yourbot play: Start playing songs from the queue.
+@play: Start playing songs from the queue.
-@yourbot pause: Pause the currently playing song.
+@pause: Pause the currently playing song.
-@yourbot resume: Resume playback of the paused song.
+@resume: Resume playback of the paused song.
-@yourbot skip: Skip the current song.
+@skip: Skip the current song.
-@yourbot stop: Stop the bot and disconnect from the voice channel.
+@stop: Stop the bot and disconnect from the voice channel.
 ## Contributing
 Explain how other developers can contribute to your project.
 You can include guidelines for reporting issues, suggesting enhancements, or submitting pull requests.